 Lizzie Post brings wedding advice to your audience.
 She has witnessed the modern redefinition of the wedding tradition.
 In this presentation, she breaks down the most current trends in the industry, from personal wedding websites to changing gender roles in traditional ceremonies, and examine what these changes say about the overall meaning of weddings today.
 Topics covered include:

-New media is redefining the way we communicate.
+New communication environments are redefining the way we communicate.
 Dan Post Senning investigates what affect these new technologies have on our behavior and what social expectations are developing around them.